20810202Argumentation and Debate

 Criteria

-you identify, analyze and differentiate controversial issues of fact, value and policy
+identify, analyze and differentiate controversial issues of fact, value and policy

 define deductive and inductive forms of argument